 — Carlos Maza 🌹 (@gaywonk) May 21, 2019

 As of today, companies like Google (who owns YouTube), Facebook and Twitter, continue to be officially listed as ‘private businesses’ (just like a newspaper editorial).
 According to US laws, they are not obliged to obey the 1st Amendment of the Constitution.
 But at the same time, Social Media do insist on being non-partisan public platforms that promote open dialogue.
-This, conveniently, is what allows them to keep meeting the required criteria to be protected by Section 230 of the Communications Decency Act.
-In other words, all Social Media platforms can enjoy the legal benefits of being a private business, have complete control over the content that appears on their site (just like a publisher such as, let’s say, the New York Times), and at the same time all the legal protection of being a public platform (therefore rendering themselves immune from liability just like an operating system such as Windows or Macintosh).
-This obviously contradictory legal standard lays out a terrifying scenario.
+This very convenient fact is what allows them to keep meeting the required criteria to be protected by Section 230 of the Communications Decency Act.
+In other words, all Social Media platforms can enjoy the legal benefits of being a private business, have complete control over the content that appears on their site (just like a publisher such as, let’s say, the New York Times), and at the same time all the legal protection of being a public platform (therefore rendering themselves immune from liability, just like an operating system such as Windows or Macintosh).
+This obviously contradictory legality lays out a terrifying scenario.
 After all, in 2019, Big Tech’s opinion of the Trump administration doesn’t allow him to team up with Silicon Valley giants to circumvent the 1st Amendment.
 But, what happens if companies like Google or Facebook (with billions of users each month engaged in dialogue) will support a candidate in the future?
-Then they could—under current laws—ban anyone who criticizes him or his ideology, and effectively interfere in the electoral process putting American’s, and not only, democracy at risk.
+Then they could—under current laws—ban anyone who criticizes him or his ideology, and effectively interfere in the electoral process, putting American’s—and not only—democracy at risk.

 by: Mark Granza